Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation

 \subsection{Centered log-ratio transformation}

-The CLR transformation presents a mapping from the simplex to a hyperplane in Euclidean space, where principal component analysis can be applied.
+The CLR transformation maps the simplex to a hyperplane in Euclidean space, allowing principal component analysis to be applied.
 The transformation consists of the following steps: \begin{asparaenum}[1)] \item Compute the geometric mean function, estimated by a simple average

 where $\ln(\cdot)$ denotes the natural logarithm.
 We compute the centered data by dividing each death count by its geometric mean

 \item By taking the natural logarithm, we obtain